willcl-ark/bitcoin/doc/init.md

 Configuration
 ---------------------------------

 Running bitcoind as a daemon does not require any manual configuration.
-You may set the `rpcauth` setting in the `bitcoin.conf` configuration file to override the default behaviour of using a special cookie for authentication.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If bitcoind is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+By default a special cookie file is used for RPC authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
-Read access to this file controls who can access it through RPC.
+Read access to this file controls access to RPCs.

-By default the cookie is stored in the data directory, but it's location can be overridden with the option '-rpccookiefile'.
+By default the cookie is stored in the data directory but its location can be overridden with the option '-rpccookiefile'.

-This allows for running bitcoind without having to do any manual configuration.
+The cookie file allows for running bitcoind without having to do any manual configuration.

+You may optionally set the `rpcauth` setting in the `bitcoin.conf` configuration file to override the default behaviour of cookie-based authentication.
+See `share/rpcauth/README.md` for information on generating valid `rpcauth` credentials.

+The password used for `rpcauth` does not have to be remembered or typed as it is used as a fixed token that bitcoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

 `conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.